pranjalsinha1965/Interview-Backend-Saath.app/README.md

 **Question**: How would you implement a recommendation engine using GPT for personalized travel suggestions?

-Answer: I would use a pre-trained GPT model fine-tuned on travel-related data.
+**Answer**: I would use a pre-trained GPT model fine-tuned on travel-related data.
 The model would analyze the user's previous trips, social media content, and reviews to suggest relevant destinations or activities.
 I would integrate this with Node.js by sending user data to the model and processing the output as recommendations.

 **Question**: How would you handle the challenge of integrating GenAI models with a Node.js backend?

-Answer: Integration of GenAI models into a Node.js backend can be achieved through various means, such as using APIs provided by model-serving platforms like Hugging Face, or deploying the models locally and interacting with them via RESTful APIs or gRPC.
+**Answer**: Integration of GenAI models into a Node.js backend can be achieved through various means, such as using APIs provided by model-serving platforms like Hugging Face, or deploying the models locally and interacting with them via RESTful APIs or gRPC.
 We would ensure the server is optimized to handle requests efficiently.

 **Question**: How can you ensure the AI-generated itineraries are adaptive and responsive to real-time data?

-Answer: We can enhance the itinerary generation system by feeding it real-time data such as weather, travel trends, and location-specific information.
+**Answer**: We can enhance the itinerary generation system by feeding it real-time data such as weather, travel trends, and location-specific information.
 Using GenAI, we can dynamically alter the itinerary to provide the most relevant recommendations based on the latest available data.

 **Question**: How would you approach cost estimation using AI, considering users' past spending habits?

-Answer: By training a model on user spending patterns from past trips, we could predict future expenses with reasonable accuracy.
+**Answer**: By training a model on user spending patterns from past trips, we could predict future expenses with reasonable accuracy.
 This would take into account factors like the user's preferences for accommodations, dining, and activities.
 The model would output cost estimations for the entire trip.

 # Overall System Design Consideration